hbs-rcs/large_data_in_R/index.md

 -   Partition the data on disk to facilitate chunked access and computation
 -   Only read in the data you need
+-   Use streaming data tools and algorithms
 -   Avoid unnecessarily storing or duplicating data in memory

-Using these techniques will allow us to overcome the memory limitation we ran up against before, and finally answer the question “**How many Uber rides were taken in New York City during 2020?**
+Using these techniques will allow us to overcome the memory limitation we ran up against before, and finally answer the question “**How many Lyft rides were taken in New York City during 2020?**

 ## Solution example